mahoney1/docs/commercialpaper-query-tutorial.md

  ```

-Note: once you've pasted this into VSCode, the `ESLinter` may report a problem in the `Problems` pane at the bottom.
-You can easily rectify the formatting issues by in the problems pane at the bottom by choosing `right-click....` then  `Fix all auto-fixable issues` - likewise, it will remove all trailing spaces if any are reported (ref. line number reported).
+Note: once you've pasted this into VSCode, the `ESLinter` may report a problem in the `Problems` pane at the bottom if ESLint is enabled.
+If so, you can easily rectify the formatting issues by in the problems pane by choosing `right-click....` then  `Fix all auto-fixable issues` - likewise, it will remove all trailing spaces if any are reported by ESLint (ie. the line number is reported).
 Once you've completed the formatting task, you can hit CONTROL + S to save your file.

 9. We have two more small functions to add - inside `paper.js`.
 Open the file `paper.js` under the `lib` directory in your VSCode session.